Shedrack-Sunday/alx-low_level_programming/README.md

-This directory contains files on recursion in C programming
+This dictory contains sub-directories, which contains files about different skill base in low level programmig